-The sky lowers and the land disappears.
-A turning wind blankets the moon with sea-born fog, shrouding the contours of its glittering face.
-Harsh and brilliant above the fog, riding high behind fast-scudding clouds, it lights the transition between old and new, between one year and the next.
+The sky lowers, and the horizon disappears.
+A turning wind blankets the moon with sea-born fog, shrouding the contours of its face.
+Impassive, harshly brilliant above the fog, it rises ever higher behind fast-scudding clouds, lighting the transition between old and new: between one year and the next.

 As midnight approaches, a lingering few stand silent, shrouded in a fog of thought, tangled in life’s web, caught between the land of No-Longer and the land of Yet-to-Be.
 Perhaps a moonlit shard of truth reveals itself to revelers in the street: this is the way of life.
 What has been passes away into forgetfulness, while that which is yet-to-be stirs toward vitality.

 Armies rise.
 Nations fall.
 Children squall into existence, even as their grandparents sigh away toward death.
 Beyond the farthest reaches of the galaxies, unnamed stars explode with pulsating light while on our own shy, spinning globe, rotting leaves and the stench of mud evoke a season’s final turn. (more…)